skills/deploy-to-azure/README.md

 To deploy successfully to our Azure environment:

 1. Create a new branch called `azure-configuration` by clicking on the branch dropdown on the top, left hand corner of the `Code` tab on your repository page.
-2. Once you're in the new `azure-configuration` branch, go into the `.github/workflows` directory and create a new file titled `spinup-destroy.yml`.
+2. Once you're in the new `azure-configuration` branch, go into the `.github/workflows` directory and create a new file titled `spinup-destroy.yml` by clicking **Add file**.

   <details>
   <summary>Copy and paste the following into this new file:</summary>